-3.3 Controls on CO2 exchange between rainfall frequency treatments the VMC at which peak GEP occurred.
+3.3 Controls on CO2 exchange between rainfall frequency treatments

+There were significant unimodal relationships between Moss GEP and VMC from the monoliths, and these relationships varied 215 between the rain frequency treatments (Fig. 5a).
+The relationship was strongest for the high frequency rain treatments, with peak rates of GEP occurring at 65 % VMC.
+The strength of the relationship decreased with decreasing rain frequency, as did the VMC at which peak GEP occurred.
 There were no significant relationships between GEP and WT.
 The position of the WT was highly correlated with Moss ER for all of the rain frequency treatments (p < 0.001; Fig. 5b).
-As rain frequency decreased, WT declines led to proportionally greater rates of ER, with the rate of increase in LowFreq-Lab ER being 1.5-times higher than the HiFreq-Lab treatment (Fig. 5b).
-Moss NEE was strongly controlled by near-surface VMC, with significant quadratic correlations for the HiFreq-Lab and MedFreq-Lab treatments, and a third-order polynomial relationship for the LowFreq-Lab rainfall treatment (Fig. 5c).
+As rain frequency decreased, WT declines led to proportionally greater rates of ER, with the rate of increase in LowFreq-Lab ER being 1.5-times higher 220 than the HiFreq-Lab treatment (Fig. 5b), Moss NEE was strongly controlled by near-surface VMC, with significant quadratic correlations for the HiFreq-Lab and MedFreq-Lab treatments, and a third-order polynomial relationship for the LowFreq-Lab rainfall treatment (Fig. 5c).
 The switch from net CO2 uptake to a net source occurred in the Moss monoliths at VMC of 60, 62, and 64 % in the HiFreq-Lab, MedFreq-Lab, and LowFreq-Lab, respectively.
 VMC was below these levels for 49 % of the study in the HiFreq-Lab treatment, 66 % in the MedFreq-Lab, and 73 % in the LowFreq-Lab treatment (Fig. 1).
-Similar relationships between moss carbon flux and peatland hydrology between rain frequency treatments were found in the field experiment (Fig. S5); however, positive NEE occurred at higher VMC, which occurred for much less of the study period (20 % in the LowFreq treatment).
+Similar 225 relationships between moss carbon flux and peatland hydrology between rain frequency treatments were found in the field experiment (Fig. S5); however, positive NEE occurred at higher VMC, which occurred for much less of the study period (20 % in the LowFreq treatment).